Znack/front-end-tips/javascript.md

 #### Use [Modernizr](https://modernizr.com/) for feature detection
  Don't hope that comparing with user-agent is a better idea

-#### Learn how the browser render the page
- This will allow you write applications with better performance and avoid a lot of mistakes while working with native DOM API.
-The good explanation [is here](http://www.phpied.com/rendering-repaint-reflowrelayout-restyle/)

 #### Place public methods first and private methods last
  All methods try to group be their meaning